One of the key considerations when setting up a betta fish tank is the material used to cover the bottom.

-This article will examine which components make the best substrates for bettas, and review these products for your betta’s home:
+This article will examine which components make the best substrates for bettas, and review products for your betta’s home.
+Don’t forget to check out my best pick; the product that made it on top of my list… The Pure Water Pebbles Coated Aquarium Gravel.
+Blue is my favorite!

 When discussing the best substrate, we are referring to the material that covers the bottom of your fish tank.
 If you are new to fish keeping, you may feel overwhelmed by the favorite choices proposed by fellow fish keepers.
 There are a few things to keep in mind when you select the ideal substrate for your betta’s home.